fergarciadlc/PIC-Piano/README.md

 |B|493|
 |C|523|

-The signal was generated using the PIC's timer 0  withe the PRESCALER.
+The signal was generated using the PIC's timer 0  with the PRESCALER.